Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 Common Sleep Apnea Symptoms

-Sleep apnea symptoms can vary, but often include:
+The symptoms can vary but often include

 • Loud and persistent snoring